 Where as fines is another story – see The taste of fines.

-How can you tell bad alignement ?
+How can you tell bad grinder alignment ?

-Good alignment makes the aroma characteristics of the coffee stand out more clear
+Good alignment makes the aroma characteristics of the coffee stand out more clear.

 Matt Perger did this sound diagnosing of burr alignment of the EK43 grinder